seelabutk/tapestry/README.md

 You can provide additional Tapestry options by editing `tapestry/enchiladas/src/js/main.js` after doing an initial build.
 You would also need to rebuild the image after any edits.

 If you use Tapestry, please cite the paper (http://seelab.eecs.utk.edu/tapestry/tapestry.pdf).

+More documentation can be found in the [wiki](https://github.com/seelabutk/tapestry/wiki).

 ## License
 Copyright 2017 University of Tennessee, Knoxville